Pinterest Hidden Image

 🥃 Variations

-While I don't recommend you change the ratios of dry and wet ingredients in this barmbrack brad, there are lots of additions you can include to tweak it to your liking.
+While I don't recommend you change the ratios of wet and dry ingredients, there are lots of additions you can include to tweak it to your liking.
 Here are some ideas:

-• Add zest - You can add 50g of dried mixed peel or a tablespoon of freshly grated orange zest or lemon zest for a fresh and zingy twist.
+• Add zest: You can add 50g of dried citrus peel or a tablespoon of freshly grated orange zest or lemon zest for a fresh and zingy twist.

-• Alternate the fruit - Depending on what you have to hand, dried cranberries, blueberries, currants, or glace cherries, are all lovely in this loaf bread.
+• Alternate the fruit: Depending on what you have to hand, golden raisins, dried cranberries, blueberries, currants, or glace cherries, are all lovely in this loaf bread.
 Just make sure you check the cherries are vegan as they sometimes contain the artificial color, carmine.

 💬 FAQs

-What is the difference between tea brack and barmbrack?
+What is the difference between Irish tea brack and barmbrack?

 While both are traditional Irish recipes served around autumn, barmbrack is a yeasted bread that is speckled with dried fruit.